Oku Trade

 • All active and past user positions including date, fees, and value in one place

-The ability to simulate annualized APR for any given position (in addition to viewing PnL and projected fees) provided the most value for both users in understanding how they stand to benefit from their position and how.
+The ability to simulate annualized APR for any position (in addition to viewing PnL and projected fees) provided the most value for our users as they could easily simulate their earning potential.

 Tight Spaces

-Following our north star for maximizing real estate in the cleanest way possible came a number of iterations with Oku's bread and butter: the order form.
-Paying particular attention to cross-chain UX and tokens with insanely long names, we redesigned the order form time and time again to improve on overall efficiency.
+Following our north star for maximizing real estate, came a number of iterations with Oku's bread and butter: the order form.
+Paying particular attention to cross-chain UX and tokens with insanely long names, we redesigned the order form time and time again to improve overall space and usability efficiency.

-Transaction states were also meticulously tested to ensure clear communication with the user at each stage of the transaction process.
+Something not super common at the time, transaction flows were meticulously tested and redesigned to ensure clear communication with the user at each stage of the transaction process.

-And with accessibility in mind, we adjusted typography on high priority items like data tables and increased color contrast on drop downs to ensure visibility for color blindness
+And with accessibility in mind, we adjusted typography on high priority items like data tables and increased color contrast on drop downs.

 Discoverability